SDPB Arts

 My only goal was to graduate high school, and that's what I was working towards.

-I was like, "Well, I gotta go to class just so I could finish and get my diploma."
+I was like, well, I got to go to class just so I could finish and get my diploma.

-But whenever I got closer to that point, I was like, "Wow, what am I gonna do next?"
+But whenever I got closer to that point, I was like, wow, what am I going to do next?

 So I never imagined going to college.